AlexMan123456/alex-g-bot-doc-site/src/content/docs/general/role.md

 title: Role
 description: Get information about a given role.
 ---
-Get information about a given role
+Get information about a given role.

 ### Example usage
     /role role:@Bots